Can Cats Eat Pesto?

 While some nuts (such as macadamia) are toxic to pets, pine nuts (which are seeds) are not toxic for cats to eat in moderation.
 The main problem comes when producers chase cost savings and replace the expensive pine nuts with cheaper alternatives.
 Always read the label.

 There are a couple of other reasons to prevent your cat from eating nuts.
 Firstly, all nuts are high in fat, which means your furry friend might have problems digesting them.
 Perhaps even more important is that cats' teeth are designed for tearing, not chewing.
-That means they are likely to swallow nuts whole, which obviously poses a risk of choking.
+That means they are likely to swallow nuts whole, posing a choking risk.

 Most cats can safely eat cheese, but yours might be intolerant

-Traditional pesto contains both Parmesan and Pecorino, and while they are not toxic to cats, many cats are sensitive to lactose.
-This means that cheese can cause digestion issues, which can manifest in tummy aches, constipation, or worse.
+Traditional pesto contains Parmesan and Pecorino, and while they are not toxic to cats, many cats are sensitive to lactose.
+That means that cheese can cause digestion issues, manifesting in tummy aches, constipation, or worse.

-Another important point is that cats are what's called obligate carnivores, which means their digestive system deals with meat well but not dairy.
-Cheese, therefore, has virtually no nutritional value for them, and while giving a cat a tiny piece of cheese as an occasional treat is widely considered safe, it's best avoided in any great quantity.
+Another important point is that cats are obligate carnivores, which means their digestive systems deal well with meat but not dairy.
+Cheese, therefore, has virtually no nutritional value for them.
+While giving a cat a tiny piece of cheese as an occasional treat is widely considered safe, it's best avoided in any great quantity.

 Pesto cannot be made without garlic, but the jury's out on whether it's safe for cats to eat it